Buried lakes of salt water on Mars may provide conditions for life

 How do we find ice-covered lakes on Mars?

 Radar Sound is one of the marsis (advanced radar and surface and ionosphere sound recordings of Mars).
-Eight tools European Space Agency orbits aboard the Mars Express.
+Eight tools European Space Agency Orbit on Mars Express.
 The spacecraft has been orbiting the Red Planet since December 2003.

 Orbiting radar radiates “silps” toward the planet’s surface.
 These signals are partially reflected by the surface and penetrate somewhat deeper, where they can be absorbed, scattered, or reflected back to the radar.
 Liquid water reflects radar signals better than many objects, so the body surface of liquid water shines brightly on a radar film.